Xi'an Y-20: Deployment

 On 13 February 2020, the Y-20 was part of a fleet that delivered supplies and personnel to Wuhan.
 The operation was part of an effort to mitigate what became the COVID-19 pandemic.
 A fleet of 11 aircraft delivered 2,600 military medical staff to Wuhan.
-The PLAAF fleet of 11 aircraft consists of 6 Y-20s, 3 Il-76s, and 2 Y-9s transport aircraft.
+The PLAAF fleet of 11 aircraft consists of 6 Y-20s, 3 Il-76s, and 2 Y-9 transport aircraft.
 This is Y-20's first civilian mission, signaling the increasing military involvement in pandemic response.

-On 5 June 2021, PLAAF transport aircraft fleet, including Y-20, was observed patrolling the South China Sea, which was accused of intrusion by Malaysia.
-Japanese Air Self-Defense Force analyst Aita Moriki believed the Chinese action was to display airborne corp's power projection capabilities.
+On 5 June 2021, the PLAAF transport aircraft fleet, including Y-20, was observed patrolling the South China Sea, which was accused of intrusion by Malaysia.
+Japanese Air Self-Defense Force analyst Aita Moriki believed the Chinese action was to display the airborne corps' power projection capabilities.